Rahmaniac.com is a dedicated tribute to the Academy Award Winning Musician A.R. Rahman

 Ratnam discovers Rahman: Start of a Legendary Collaboration

 The year was 1991.
-Ace Tamil movie director Mani Ratnam was on the lookout for a new composer to give music for his films.
-His long standing fruitful association with the doyen of Tamil film music Illaiyaraja, which had spanned over 10 films and as many years had come to an end when the two had had a fallout after the latter reportedly made some sarcastic comments during the making of Mani Ratnam’s then latest film ‘Dalapati’.
+Ace Tamil movie director Mani Ratnam was on the lookout for a new composer to create music for his films.
+His long-standing, fruitful association with the doyen of Tamil film music, Ilaiyaraaja, which had spanned over ten films and as many years, had come to an end.
+The two had a fallout after Ilaiyaraaja reportedly made some sarcastic comments during the making of Mani Ratnam’s then-latest film ‘Dalapati’.

 Cut to the year 1998.
-Mani Ratnam’s then latest film, his first in Hindi and his fifth with Rahman, ‘Dil Se..’ hit the screens.
+Mani Ratnam’s then-latest film, his first in Hindi and his fifth with Rahman, ‘Dil Se..’ hit the screens.
 The movie all but bombed in India.
-But the music, yet again was a resounding success.
-The music sold like hot cakes even six months after it was released in the market.
-In a recession hit Indian Film industry, the two biggest hits of the year, ‘Pyar Kiya To Darna Kya’ and ‘Ghulam’ had sold 2 million cassettes each.
+But the music, yet again, was a resounding success.
+The music sold like hot cakes even six months after its release.
+In a recession-hit Indian film industry, the two biggest hits of the year, ‘Pyar Kiya To Darna Kya’ and ‘Ghulam’, had sold 2 million cassettes each.

-The Rahman-Ratnam combination forged six years ago is now five films strong and has given the world of Indian films some of its best music.
-The combination has taken music to new heights that has succeeded in captivating millions of listeners not just across India but even in far flung corners of the world.
+The Rahman-Ratnam combination, forged six years ago, is now five films strong and has given the world of Indian films some of its best music.
+The combination has taken music to new heights, captivating millions of listeners not just across India but even in far-flung corners of the world.
 Rahman says about his mentor, “I was blessed to be picked by a director like him.
 He encouraged me a lot.
 It was as if I studied in Mani’s own university of music.
 He is like a brother to me.”

 Total